zetixar/react-jsx-lab-cb-000/README.md

     2. Two `<input>` elements — one has a `text` type, the other one is a `password`
     3. One `<button>` element with the `submit` type

+>Note: In JSX, all tags must close.
+A good example of where this can cause problems is the `<input>` tag.
+Writting the tag like this will throw an error if you're not following it somewhere with a `</input>`.
+More often than not though, you don't need to put anything in between the opening and closing input tags.
+When that's the case, you can just use a self closing tag like this: `<input />`

 ## Webpage
 1. In the `components/FillerText.js` file, create an ES2015 React component called `FillerText`.
 2. This component should be a paragraph containing the following text: `I am a filler text.
 I can be used to fill your